Leaning Tower of Pisa Lamp

 The Leaning Tower of Niles is a half-size replica of the Leaning Tower of Pisa, located in Niles, Illinois, USA.

-These table lamps were made in different sizes as you can see and produced by several factories.
+These table lamps were made in different sizes as you can see and they were/are produced by several factories.
 There are many different lamps for sale, today probably all made in China, so beware when you buy one.
 If it got old electric parts like these two lamps, they are more ore less 40 to 50 years old and in all probability made in Italy.

 The electric parts of these 2 lamps are made by the Italian VLM Components company.
 The big version uses the model 450 switch designed by Achille Castiglioni in 1968.
-The small version has a VLM switch made before that time.
+The small version has a VLM Components switch made before that time.